 Groote Kerk

 The first Groote Kerk was originally built in 1678.
 It was the first Christian church constructed soon after Jan van Riebeeck arrived.
 The site is a heritage site containing over 300 years of burial history.

-It was designated a burial ground in 1677.
-Previously, the graveyard inside the Castle of Good Hope was used.
 The first recorded burial at the Groote Kerk was that of Reverend Petrus Hulsenaar in December 1677.
 The grave is one of the oldest identifiable tombs at the Groote Kerk.
-Engraved tombstones can still be seen inside the church; the inscriptions are in Dutch, but many of the tombstones show signs of wear from years of foot traffic.
+Other engraved tombstones can still be seen inside the church; the inscriptions are in Dutch, but many of the tombstones show signs of wear from years of foot traffic.
 Some graves and memorials were moved or covered during renovations.
-In 1979, restoration was done to restore and preserve the surviving tombstones and crypts.
+In 1979, restoration was done to preserve the surviving tombstones and crypts.
+The churchyard outside once served as a broader burial ground but was phased out in the 19th century.

+Groote Kerk